openshift/microshift/README.md

 Community documentation sources are managed at <https://github.com/redhat-et/microshift-documentation> and published on <https://microshift.io>.

-For information about getting in touch with the MicroShift community, please check our [community page](https://microshift.io/docs/community/).
+For information about getting in touch with the MicroShift community, check our [community page](https://microshift.io/docs/community/).